-Application Specifics
+1. Application Specifics

 You may not know the specific problem causing plant damage on your property.
 However, if you suspect herbicide misapplication, try to obtain any information you can regarding any herbicide applications that were performed near your property in the past several months.
 If you know or can obtain application details, make sure to record them.
-Pertinent information includes the date of nearby herbicide applications, products used, the type of application performed (e.g., agricultural burndown, forestry site preparation, or lawn maintenance), and the predominant way that herbicide was introduced to your property (e.g., direct spraying, runoff, or drift).
-Also note that under certain weather conditions, some herbicides may drift several miles.
+Pertinent information includes date of nearby herbicide applications; products used; what type of application was being performed (e.g., agricultural burn-down, forestry site preparation, lawn maintenance); and the predominant way that herbicide was introduced to your property (direct-spraying, runoff, or drift).
+Also note that, under certain weather conditions, some herbicides may drift several miles.
 When drift occurs, similar damage may be observed between your property and the site of application.

-Damage Details
+2. Damage Details

-Without properly documenting which herbicide symptoms are present, diagnosing your problem becomes much more time-consuming and less accurate.
-In addition, the delay may postpone corrective treatments long enough to make them useless.
+Without proper documentation of what herbicide symptoms are present, the process of diagnosing your problem becomes much more time-consuming and less accurate, and it may postpone corrective treatments long enough to make them useless.
 Several items should be observed and recorded.

-- What does the damaged vegetation look like?
+A. What does the damaged vegetation look like?
 Are the leaves curled and twisted?
 Are they dead, or do they have necrotic (dead) spots or portions?
 Are they yellowing or turning another non-green color?
-Note anything that seems out of the ordinary.
+Anything that seems out of the ordinary should be noted.
 This is where good photographs are necessary.
-Take photos as soon as possible after you first observe the damage.
-In addition, it may be important to record - the progression of damage over time.
-Most herbicides do not kill trees instantly, and properly establishing which product was misapplied may require observing how damage progresses. - What does adjacent vegetation look like?
-Many herbicides, especially those used in agriculture, are selective in nature.
-Some control grasses but do not impact broadleaf weeds or tree species.
-Some herbicides control broadleaf weeds but do not harm grass or woody species.
-For these reasons, it is very important that you investigate surrounding
+Take photos as soon as possible after damage is first observed.
+In addition, it may be important to record the progression of damage over time.
+Most herbicides do not kill trees instantly, and properly establishing what product was misapplied may require observation of how damage progresses.